SHILLAHPSOBOI/alx-low_level_programming/0x0C-more_malloc_free/README.md

-file 0 - a function that allocates memory using malloc. file 1 - a function that concatenates two strings. file 2 - a function that allocates memory for an array, using malloc. file 3 - a function that creates an array of integers. file 4 - a function that reallocates a memory block using malloc and free. file 5 -  a program that multiplies two positive numbers. main.h file - contains function prototypes.
+~file 0 - a function that allocates memory using malloc.
+~file 1 - a function that concatenates two strings.
+~file 2 - a function that allocates memory for an array, using malloc.
+~file 3 - a function that creates an array of integers.
+~file 4 - a function that reallocates a memory block using malloc and free.
+~file 5 -  a program that multiplies two positive numbers.
+~main.h file - contains function prototypes.
-            - is the header file .
+~            - is the header file .